Gustavo-games/Telegram-Bot/README.md

 # Telegram Bot with GPT test

-A simple Telegram bot that uses chat GPT API to read and send messages.
+A simple Telegram Bot that uses chat GPT's API to read and send messages.

 This is just a test so it is very simple, answering to just text and not images.
 More functionalities may be added in the future